Bahrain protests Iran criticism of GCC union plans

-DUBAI Bahrain has summoned Iran's charge d'affaires to protest against what it called a "gross violation of its sovereignty" in a row after Tehran criticised efforts by Gulf Arab states to forge closer political and military union.
+DUBAI Bahrain has summoned Iran's charge d'affaires to protest at what it called "gross violation of its sovereignty" in a new diplomatic row after Tehran criticised efforts by Gulf Arab states to forge closer political and military union.

-They failed to agree on further integration but talks on the matter are to resume later this year.

-In the run-up to the Riyadh meeting, speculation was rife that an initial union would be announced between Saudi Arabia and Bahrain, where anti-government protests led by majority Shi'ites have gripped the island state since last year.
+There was speculation surrounding the Riyadh meeting that an initial union would be announced between Saudi Arabia and Bahrain, where anti-government protests led by majority Shi'ite Muslims have rocked the island state since last year.

 An Iranian Foreign Ministry spokesman said that Bahrain would be better off heeding the calls of its people instead of seeking a union with other Gulf Arab monarchies, all of which are allied with Iran's arch-adversary the United States.